ozgunyargi/OllamaStructured/README.md

 - Schema validation errors after retries usually mean the model produced output that cannot be coerced into your Pydantic model.
 Tighten the schema or simplify the prompt.

-## License
-This repository is provided as-is without an explicit license.
-Add one if you plan to redistribute or deploy the code.